Contatta/coffeescript-style-guide/README.md

 # DRAFT

-This guide presents a collection of best-practices and coding conventions for the [CoffeeScript][coffeescript] programming language.
+This guide presents a collection of best-practices and coding conventions for the [CoffeeScript][coffeescript] programming language with respect to it's use with **node.js**.

 This guide is intended to be community-driven, and contributions are highly encouraged.